 Innovative Programming, Proven Results

-Dr. Falk’s research builds on the work of previous independent evaluations which collectively demonstrate the positive impacts of the Camp Invention experience on camper’s STEM interest, creativity and problem-solving skills.
+Dr. Falk’s research builds on the work of previous independent evaluations that collectively demonstrate the positive impact of the Camp Invention experience on campers’ STEM interest, creativity and problem-solving skills.
 His findings suggest that these positive effects impact students far beyond the one-week session and that participating in Camp Invention more than once results in even greater increases in these areas.